Embotics/Scenarios/Foreign-Exchange-Rate-Sync/README.md

    c.
 Add an **Execute Embedded Script** step.

-      c1.
+   d.
 Enter **Sync Forex** for the Name.

-      c2.
+   e.
 Enter **powershell.exe** for the Executable.

-      c3.
+   f.
 Copy and paste the contents of the **commander_forex_sync.ps1** file into the Script Contents.

-      c4.
+   g.
 Edit the Script Contents and set the **$baseCurrency** to the 3-digit currency code for the currency your billing data is received in.

-      c5.
+   h.
 Set the **$convertToCurrency** to the 3-digit currency code for the currency you want to convert your billing data to.

-      c6.
+   i.
 Set the **$targetCostModel** to the name of the Commander Cost Model related to the costs you wish to convert.

-   d.
+   j.
 Click Next and save the workflow.

  4. On the Command Workflow list, select the **Commander Forex Sync** workflow and select **Schedule > Schedule** at the bottom.
  5. Set the Frequency to **Daily** and select a Time.
 Click Next and save the schedule.